-3.20 Library Reference
+3.22 Library Reference

-3.20.1 Messages
+3.22.1 Messages

 '''

-class mido.Message (type, arguments)

-MIDI message class.

-bin ()
+class mido.Message(type, args)

+bin()

 Encode message and return as a bytearray.

 This can be used to write the message to a file.

-bytes ()
+bytes()

 Encode message and return as a list of integers.

 copy (overrides)

 Return a copy of the message.

 Attributes will be overridden by the passed keyword arguments.
-Only message specific attributes can be overridden.
+Only message specific attributes can be

+overridden.
 The message type can not be changed.

-'''

-Example:

-'''

-a = Message('note_on') b = a.copy(velocity=32)

-'''

-hex (sep=' ')
+dict()

+Returns a dictionary containing the attributes of the message.

+Example: {'type': 'sysex', 'data': [1, 2], 'time': 0}

+Sysex data will be returned as a list.

+classmethod from_bytes(data, time=0)

+Parse a byte encoded message.

+Accepts a byte string or any iterable of integers.

+This is the reverse of msg.bytes() or msg.bin().

+classmethod from_dict(data)

+Create a message from a dictionary.

+Only "type" is required.
+The other will be set to default values.

+classmethod from_hex (text, time=0, sep=None)

+Parse a hex encoded message.

+This is the reverse of msg.hex().

+classmethod from_str(text)

+Parse a string encoded message.

+This is the reverse of str(msg).

+hex(sep=')

 Encode message and return as a string of hex numbers,

 Each number is separated by the string sep.

+is_cc (control=None)

+Return True if the message is of type 'control_change'.

+The optional control argument can be used to test for a specific control number, for example:

+if msg.is_cc(7): # Message is control change 7 (channel volume).

+is_meta = False

+'''

+is realtime

+True if the message is a system realtime message.

-3.20.2 Ports
+3.22.2 Ports

-''' mido.open_input (name=None, virtual=False, callback=None, kwargs)

-Open an input port. '''
+mido.open_input (name=None, virtual=False, callback=None, kwargs) Open an input port.

-If the environment variable MIDO DEFAULT INPUT is set, if will override the default port.
+If the environment variable MIDO_DEFAULT_INPUT is set, if will override the default port.